urbanlafay/Codecademy-Airbnb/README.md

 # Codecademy-Airbnb
-Create a website for Airbnb as part of a Codecademny course
+Create a website for Airbnb as part of a Codecademy course